-4.6.3 Disassemble Previous and Following Trace DTB DTF
+4.8.3 Disassemble Previous and Following Trace DTB DTF

 These two operators will scroll you through the disassembled Trace Memory a page at a time.
-This key sequence is also shown in Example 4-19.
+This key sequence is also shown in Figure 4-5.

-The sequence numbers in DT, DTB, and DTF correlate with the line numbers displayed by DRT, which are bus cycle numbers.
+The line numbers in DT, DTB, and DTF are instruction numbers and do not correlate with the line numbers displayed by DRT, which are bus cycle numbers.